SlugLab/Bede-linux/Documentation/process/submitting-patches.rst

 easier.

-Some subsystems and maintainer trees have additional information about their workflow and expectations, see :ref:`Documentation/process/maintainer handbooks <maintainer_handbooks_main>`.
+Some subsystems and maintainer trees have additional information about their workflow and expectations, see :ref:`Documentation/process/maintainer-handbooks.rst <maintainer_handbooks_main>`.

 Obtain a current source tree
 ----------------------------